Jsebastian26/Jsebastian26/README.md

-# Im sebastian mantilla.
+# I'm Sebastian Mantilla.
 ## about me:
-im 22 years old.
+I'm 22 years old.

-im a student at riwi, i like programmaing
+I'm a student at riwi, I like programmaing
--and i play sport
+-and I play sport

-Here are some ideas to get you started:

 - 🌱 I'm currently learning Python
 - 🤔 I'm looking for help from my classmates